andrewkcoleman/crispy-octo-computing-machine/README.md

 ## App function

-This app allows the user to create expenses, keep photos of expense receipts, and keep a tally of the total to be claimed.
+Enables the user to create expenses, keep photos of expense receipts, and keep a tally of the total to be claimed.

 ## How to run the app